ThatGuyJamal/statistics-hub-oss/backend/planned.md

 # `Planned Features`

-Below are planned features I will be adding to the bot in now specific order...
+Below are planned features I will be adding to the bot in no specific order...

 - [x] Channel Stats \[Create, Delete]